-After spending 2 days in Los Angeles, we made the long drive to San Francisco.
+After spending 2 days in Los Angeles, we made the popular California road trip to San Francisco.
 For the most part when I travel, I like to try unique activities along with the “must do tourist attractions.”
 However, for this trip my mom and I found ourselves getting excited by a lot of the touristy things to do in San Francisco.
 Since we only had two days, we decided it was totally okay to spend our time indulging in all the “must do things in San Francisco”.
 Check out all the touristy things we did during our San Francisco 2-day itinerary!

 Day 1: Sightseeing in San Francisco

 The greatest thing about day 1?
 Not only is it packed with a majority of the top touristy things to do in San Francisco, it also consists of some of the best free things to do in San Francisco!
 It’s a great way to see the highlights of the city without breaking the bank.

 Visit Coit Tower